realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 Use a well-draining potting soil mix, watering when the surface is dry to the touch.
 It can be sensitive to either too much or too little water.

 Rosemary is also prone to powdery mildew so you have to have a lot of air movement around the plant to prevent that from settling in.
+Seeds [available here](https://amzn.to/2VSauZa).

 Like with lavender, try to find a breezy location, or even set up a small fan around your plants to keep the air moving.